timswims/ESK/README.md

 Some of the files part of this set are:

-- PDF files with detailed instructions for uploading and evaluating sample data and your own data, as well as instructions for installing a Gateway agent
+- PDF files with detailed instructions for uploading and evaluating sample data
-- Alertlog.zip (Sample database alert logs)
+- alertlog.zip (sample database alert logs)
-- Messages.zip (Sample Linux syslog files)
+- messages.zip (sample Linux syslog files)
 - <span>uploadSample.sh</span> (a shell script for uploading the sample logs)
-- <span>uploadMyLog.sh</span> (a shell script for uploading your own logs)

 The next steps will guide you through these files.